kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 **A) Gender and Confucianism**

 * Ko, Dorothy, JaHyun Kim Haboush, and Joan R. Piggott. *Women and Confucian Cultures in Premodern China, Korea, and Japan*.
-University of California Press, 2003.
-(P)
+[Ebook](https://library.st-andrews.ac.uk/record=b2897197~S5) (P)
 	* Choose one from Ch 4, 5, or 6
 	* Choose one from Ch 8, 9